-Providing Public Comment at Meetings - Instructions (for in-person and virtual meetings)
+Providing Public Comment at Meetings - Instructions

 The most commonly used tools by local government for the transaction of public business include Resolutions and Ordinances.
 The approval process for each tool is different since an Ordinance sets the law and a Resolution expresses the will and desires of the public body.
 Click the buttons below for details.